jonathanimb/SecretKeeper/README.md

 After making changes, the Close button becomes a Save&Close button.
 If you don't want to save your changes, close with the OS (little x on the title bar, usually, or middle click on the Gnome panel).

-TODO: I would like to keep this as pure python (no imports that don't ship with python / vanilla linux distros).
-TODO: Improve the encryption.
-I don't think the XOR encryption is very strong.